jsps-nsfc/jsps-nsfc.github.io/template/home.md

 ##Introduction

-This project is to use robotic manipulation to
+This project's aim is to use robotic manipulation with sensors to realize work in daily life.